Compound Grids

 When adding the grids make sure there are no page breaks between them.

-In this example, an open series question is used to ask the respondents how much they spent.
+In this example, an open series question asks the respondents how much they spent.

 1. Click New Question to add a new question.